 Say goodbye to family Christmas photos overshadowed by Mom’s “wear this so we can match”, knitted sweaters.
-(Sorry Mom—you had a good run!)
+(Sorry Mom, you had a good run!)
 It’s finally your time to shine.
 But how do you even wrap your head around what works for your family?
-Whether you have a family of two that suddenly grew, or a large group of seven, follow these eleven tips and ideas to coordinate your best Christmas outfits yet.
+Whether you have a family of two that suddenly grew or a large group of seven, follow these 12 tips and ideas to coordinate your best Christmas outfits yet.

 The card’s design will have an impact on what photos you can use and outfits you can wear.
 A quick peruse of Christmas card designs can help give you an idea for your attire.
 If you’re more drawn to ornate designs, you may want to dress simpler to balance the whole look of the card (and vice versa).
 Know that you want gold foil on your card?
 Incorporate some gold jewelry to tie the photo and design together.
 Planning ahead will give you more design options to choose from at the end.
 The little details will make all the difference.

-For Christmas outfit ideas for an indoor photo shoot:
+Here are some Christmas outfit ideas for an indoor photoshoot:

 For family Christmas photo outfit ideas for the great outdoors:

 No matter what type of family picture outfit you choose (theme-based, festive, or casual), colors play a crucial role in keeping photo harmony.
-You can choose to showcase a color (such as red) and have that color pop throughout your family’s outfits.
-(For even more precise matching, make sure those reds have similar undertones.
-For instance, a blue-red tie may clash with a brighter orange-red sweater.)
+You can choose to showcase a color (such as red) and have that color pop throughout your family’s outfits, or opt for a nice color palette.
+If you do choose to all incorporate one color in your individual attire, make sure the color is a complementary shade on each family member.
+If opting for a color palette, make sure each color sings with the other.
+For example, if Mom chooses beige or tan, dad could choose forest green and the kids could be in rust or maroon.
 Just like makeup, you want color to enhance your overall look, not overwhelm it.

 If looking to highlight members in your family photo, such as a newborn, dress them in a bright color or a slightly more decorative pattern.
 For even greater emphasis, swaddle them up in festive colors to showcase their dainty size.
 Choosing what to wear for your little one is especially fun since the sky’s the limit—they don’t know how to negotiate yet.
 Read through these articles for more tips on photographing children and newborns!